 Life income gifts such as charitable gift annuities and charitable remainder trusts provide income for yourself and your spouse for life, and still provide a gift to the church after your death.
 These gifts, particularly when they are funded with appreciated property, often provide donors increased income as well as favorable tax benefits.

 Legacy Gift FAQs

 ECF is funded by the Rt.
 Rev. Bennett J. Sims Endowment.
-We also raise funds through events (e.g., annual Hunger Walk/Run) and individual giving (e.g., donations, planned giving opportunities and legacy gifts).
-We are the only ministry in the Episcopal Diocese of Atlanta that provides opportunities for individuals to establish a lasting legacy to serve the poor and oppressed, as well as to honor their individual parishes in their estate.
-Unlike other organizations in the Episcopal Diocese of Atlanta, we are not funded by the fair share assessment.
+We also raise funds through individual giving (e.g., donations, planned giving opportunities, and legacy gifts) and events (e.g., the annual Hunger Walk Run).
+We are the only ministry in the Episcopal Diocese of Atlanta that provides opportunities for individuals to establish a lasting legacy to serve people experiencing poverty and oppression, as well as to honor their individual parishes in their estate.
+Unlike other organizations in the Episcopal Diocese of Atlanta, we are not funded by the Fair Share Assessment.